 There’s a lot of interest in Pinterest now.
 Not only is it is a new social media channel, its approach is fundamentally different from other social media channels.
 It has the “sharing” quality that makes Twitter and Facebook powerful.
 But its focus is visual first and foremost.
 From focusing primarily on sharing images to the “pinboard” layout, Pinterest is a truly visual social media channel.

 The revolutionary nature of Pinterest makes it exciting for Corporate marketing.
 There’s a real buzz and excitement to Pinterest and marketers are flocking to it to understand how they can leverage it for their industries.

 Like I noted last month though, the hot new thing in social media can be scary for people in online security.
 Pinterest is no exception.
 Not only is Pinterest a new social media channel, but its primary visual focus is a new paradigm and raises all sorts of new unknowns.
-It’s not just online security: Pinterest’s visual sharing model is raising a new set of legal questions, as my colleague Michelle Sherman outlined a few days ago.
+It’s not just online security: Pinterest’s visual sharing model is raising a new set of legal questions.

 Even if Pinterest’s newness makes it scary, as a Corporate marketer, you can’t afford to ignore it.
 Part of embracing new technologies is to understand the risks that you face.
 And while the security world is still learning what threats and risks are around Pinterest, today I want to outline five security risks that we know about Pinterest already, and what you can do to help address those risks.